 How Will Todd and Julie Chrisley’s Fraud Conviction Affect Chloe?

 After being indicted on 12 counts of fraud in February 2022, their case went to trial in May 2022.
 Todd and Julie, who maintained their innocence, were found guilty on all charges on June 7, Life & Style confirmed.
-The pair, who said they were “disappointed” with the verdict, currently face up to 30 years in prison.
+Todd and Julie, who said they were “disappointed” with the verdict, were sentenced to 12 and seven years in prison, respectively that November.

 If you or someone you know is struggling with substance abuse, contact the Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline at 1-800-662-HELP (4357).